Lung cancer symptoms

 The main symptoms of lung cancer are:

-- a new cough or change in an ongoing cough
+- a persistent new cough or a change in an ongoing cough

 - repeated bouts of pneumonia or bronchitis

-A person may have also experienced symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, and abdominal or joint pain, and enlarged fingertips (finger clubbing).
+A person diagnosed with lung cancer may also have experienced symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal or joint pain, and enlarged fingertips (finger clubbing).

 Having any one of these symptoms does not necessarily mean that you have lung cancer.
 Some of these symptoms may be caused by other conditions or from the side effects of smoking.
 However, if you have symptoms, see your doctor without delay.

 Lung cancer symptoms can be vague and the disease is often discovered when it has spread to other parts of the body.
 Sometimes, there are no symptoms and the cancer is found during routine tests (often an x-ray or CT scan) for other conditions.

 |For an overview of what to expect during all stages of your cancer care, visit Cancer Pathways – Lung Cancer.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.|